Parliamentary.ai

 Government Spending

-The bill doesn't directly state any associated government spending figures.
-The impact on government spending is likely to be indirect, potentially involving increased administrative costs for OFCOM in enforcing the new regulations or costs incurred by public service broadcasters in complying with the broadened definitions and requirements.
+The bill doesn't directly specify government spending figures.
+The impact on government spending is likely to be indirect, potentially through increased regulatory costs for OFCOM or changes in funding models for public service broadcasters.
+No specific figures are provided in the amendment text.

 Groups Affected